 Related Post: Oyster Skincare Eye Brightening Serum Review

 I have been having smear tests since I was 21 (although I believe they are now not given until 25 now here in Scotland).
 I am due my next one in 2020, so I have some time before making that appointment.
-All of the appointments I have are important, and just because a smear test might make you feel uncomfortable it doesn’t mean it can be missed!
+All of the appointments I have are important, and especially the ones for women’s health.
+Just because a smear test might make you feel uncomfortable it doesn’t mean it can be missed!

 Body Composition Scan